I'm Not Feeling Myself Tonight: Critical reception

 The Monthly Film Bulletin wrote: "Yet another reworking of the male chauvinist's dream theme – the surefire aphrodisiac – lifted to a degree by an unusual hint of sophistication in the script, a decent caricature of a Teddy-rocker by Billy Hamon, and one modestly funny running gag in which a M*A*S*H-like tannoy periodically bleats out inane announcements in the background ('Coitus has started in Room 26 – please do not interrupt us!').
 For the rest, however, the British sex-comedy formula is rigidly and tiresomely adhered to, complete with continuous sexual innuendo, pop-eyed double-takes, bouncing breasts and unconsummated couplings.
 In other words, the usual compendium of Anglo-Saxon hang-ups played for laughs – and losing."

-Kim Newman wrote in Empire, "I'm Not Feeing Myself Tonight has a classic fnarr-fnarr title and the worst male and female fashions of 1975 (no wonder characters are always trying to take their clothes off), and mixes excruciating comedy with a vaguely offensive plot about a raygun which turns repressed Britons into sex maniacs."
+Kim Newman wrote in Empire, "I'm Not Feeling Myself Tonight has a classic fnarr-fnarr title and the worst male and female fashions of 1975 (no wonder characters are always trying to take their clothes off), and mixes excruciating comedy with a vaguely offensive plot about a raygun which turns repressed Britons into sex maniacs."